sroslund/ECE129-Capstone/README.md

 # ECE129-Capstone

-Scott, Vela, Ashwin, Ben, Robert, Harrison test
+Scott, Vela, Robert
-Repository for UCSC's self driving car Capstone project
+Repository for UCSC's Self Driving Car Capstone project

+## Getting Started

+Download ROS Noetic using the installition guide found in the website of ROS Noetic

+Install all python packages using the pip3 command.
+` Hello World`